 - An average timeshare costs $20,000 for a family of four + $15,840 of annual maintenances fees x 18 years = $35,840

 - So, average timeshare family savings = $18,160+ over 18 years of vacations

 Do the math, take a tour, and see what membership level is right for you.

 We think you’ll see savings with vacation ownership versus renting hotel rooms or vacation homes of similar size and quality—or owning your own vacation home.

 What's the catch?

 To enjoy those savings over time, you pay for membership upfront.
 And that membership means you’re committing to one company for your vacation accommodations.
-(Our “one company” happens to come with 28 resorts and over 13,000 places to stay within our partner network, but still, that’s the “catch.”)
+(Our “one company” happens to come with over two dozen resorts and over 13,000 places to stay within our partner network, but still, that’s the “catch.”)

 We offer a variety of member levels and options for financing.
 We’ll work with you to figure out what will fit you best.
 But (and this is a big but), your membership is only affordable if:

 - You’re comfortable with the cost of our membership and fees

 We want you to make a responsible decision, so take your time and let us know.
 We’ll be here.